- Programme: Negotiating and Influencing Skills for Leaders

 “I’ve realised it’s not just negotiating, it’s dealing with people.
 I took a week out of my year to observe my negotiation style – it was like an out-of-body experience.”

-If Ravi Bhansali were describing his own negotiation style before taking the Negotiating and Influencing Skills for Senior Managers programme at London Business School (LBS), it would have been “effective, yet bullish”.
+If Ravi Bhansali were describing his own negotiation style before taking the Negotiating and Influencing Skills for Leaders programme at London Business School (LBS), it would have been “effective, yet bullish”.
 But after putting his new toolkit to work, it’s becoming more “win-win”.

 Ravi’s fresh and more collaborative approach to deal-making is central to his work.
 He’s a director in his family-run business, Rosy Blue, which specialises in rough diamond sourcing, cutting and polishing as well as jewellery manufacturing.
 For the sourcing part of the business, Ravi influences people of all levels, every day.
 “I deal with everyone from junior miners to global, senior executives,” he says.
 In fact, Ravi is a seasoned negotiator – his skills have been polished over 12 years and include “daily hustling”.